Can You Deduct Life Insurance Premiums?

 Using Life Insurance for Business Purposes

-For example, if you’re a business owner and you take out a life insurance policy to fund a buy-sell agreement, the premiums may be tax-deductible.
-However, it’s important to keep detailed records and documentation to support the deduction.
-Consulting with a tax professional who specializes in small business taxes can help ensure you navigate the complexities of deducting life insurance premiums for business purposes.
+For example, the premiums may be tax-deductible if you’re a business owner and take out a life insurance policy to fund a buy-sell agreement.
+However, keeping detailed records and documentation to support the deduction is necessary.
+Consulting with a tax professional specializing in small business taxes can help you navigate the complexities of deducting life insurance premiums for business purposes.

 Benefits of Life Insurance